ItzWhole/CiteTRON/README.md

 query = "Wealth distribution follows a power law."
 ```

-Then run the script.
 Results are grouped by paper:

 ```
 CLAIM: Wealth distribution follows a power law.